giantswarm/crossplane-gs-apis/apidocs/peeredvpcnetworks.xnetworks.crossplane.giantswarm.io.md

 </div>

 <div class="property-description">
-<p>ShortAs is a string type that represents the short name of an availability
+<p>ShortAz is a string type that represents the short name of an availability
 zone.</p>

 </div>